 Everything was somehow different and changing — naturally.
 I was no longer pushing myself and focused on getting things done just for the sake of getting it done.
 More and more opportunities and people just seemed to show up at the right time.

-Many people have influenced me in this direction, but there is one person in particular who has had a significant influence on me — Michael Neill.
+Many people have influenced me in this direction, but there is one person in particular who has had a significant impact on me — Michael Neill.
 Michael is a prolific author and internationally renowned transformational leader.

 Here are a few relevant insights from my interview with Michael: